botify-hq/developers-docs/api_docs/markdowns/api/authentication.md

 # Authentication

 To use the Botify Rest API, you need an active user account.
-This section describes how to authenticate on the API.
+This section describes how to authenticate via the API.

 <a href="https://docs.google.com/forms/d/1T6D588024flDKHS6q_IMlVMS-q8rmRvgzBIc8EZdyDo/viewform" class="inscription-button" target="_blank">Request access to the alpha version of the Botify API</a>